Self-consistent treatment of thermal effects in neutron-star post-mergers: observational implications for third-generation gravitational-wave detectors: Results

 \subsection{Merger dynamics and waveforms}

-The initial data for the BNS reported in Table~\ref{tab:initial_parameters} were evolved in~\cite{Guerra:2023} for over~$t-t_{\rm mer}\sim 140\,\rm ms$ after merger.
-Each panel in Fig.~\ref{fig:evo_DD2} displays two snapshots in the evolution of the rest-mass density (left half) and the thermal specific energy (right half) for both, tabulated (top half) and hybrid cases (bottom half).
+The initial data for the BNS reported in Table~\ref{tab:initial_parameters} were evolved in~\cite{Guerra:2025} for over~$t-t_{\rm mer}\sim 140\,\rm ms$ after merger.\footnote{{Notice that in this section we describe the results obtained from both the tabulated and the hybrid approaches.
+The latter uses a polytropic representation of the realistic tabulated EoS employing seven pieces (see Sec.~\ref{sec:Numerical_set}).
+To assess the robustness of our results against the polytropic representation, we compare them in Appendix~\ref{Appendix} with those obtained using ten pieces.}} Each panel in Fig.~\ref{fig:evo_DD2} displays two snapshots in the evolution of the rest-mass density (left half) and the thermal specific energy (right half) for both, tabulated (top half) and hybrid cases (bottom half).
 The top two panels correspond to the \texttt{DD2} EoS and the bottom ones to the \texttt{HShen} EoS.
-As discussed in~\cite{Guerra:2023}, we use the thermal specific energy $\epsilon_{\rm th}$ as a proxy for the temperature.
+As discussed in~\cite{Guerra:2025}, we use the thermal specific energy $\epsilon_{\rm th}$ as a proxy for the temperature.
 Only at low densities/high temperatures, the definition of temperature usually employed in BNS merger evolutions based on piecewise polytropes, $T = (\Gamma_{\rm th}-1)\,\epsilon_{\rm th}$ (see e.g.~\cite{DePietri:2019mti}) is equivalent to that of microphysical, finite-temperature EOS evolutions.
 Fig.~\ref{fig:evo_DD2} shows that for tabulated evolutions the BNS remnant is hotter near its surface, defined by the density isocontour where $\rho=10^{-3}\rho_{\rm 0, max}$, with $\rho_{\rm 0, max}$ being the initial maximum value of the rest-mass density.
-This induces a slightly more extended remnant than that of the hybrid evolutions~\citep{Guerra:2023}.
+This induces a slightly more extended remnant than that of the hybrid evolutions~\citep{Guerra:2025}.